apoorvg52/MonitoringToolIntegration/README.md

 3. Run the project
     ```bash
     go run main.go
-4. VsCode configuration already added for local debugging.
+4. Local debugging configuration for VSCode has been preconfigured.
+Simply navigate to the "Run & Debug" section.

+5. Initiate the project in debug mode by selecting "Launch Project".

 ## Reference Screenshots
 **API Supported**

 Description: This screenshot shows the list of APIs supported by the integration with New Relic.